-Infraorbital dark circles, often called dark circles under the eyes are the presence of black colored circles under the eyes.
+Infraorbital dark circles often called dark circles under the eyes are the presence of black colored circles under the eyes.
 This condition affects people of all ages, genders, and races.
-Dark circles under the eyes are very common skin complaint and one of most annoying beauty problems for a large number of individuals.
+Dark circles under the eyes are very common skin complaint and one of the most annoying beauty problems for a large number of individuals.
 This cosmetic condition can affect the individual’s emotional well-being, as dark circles can make a person look tired, sad, and sometimes older than their natural age.

 What Causes Dark Circles under Eyes?

 Here are some of the possible causes of dark circles around eyes:

 Stress and anxiety are major causes of black bags under the eyes.
 They mostly occur due to lack of sleep resulted from chronic stress.